nathan5580/Discord-Bot-.net-/README.md

 # Discord-Bot-.net-
-> **ProTip:** In order to make this work, you need to create App.config file In order to make this work, you need to create App.config file Like this :
+> **ProTip:** In order to make this work, you need to create App.config file Like this :

 ```xml